D$^2$ST-Adapter: Disentangled-and-Deformable Spatio-Temporal Adapter for Few-shot Action Recognition: Experiments

-To gain more insight into the strengths and weaknesses of our \emph{D$^2$ST-Adapter}, we select four categories of actions where our method excels, as well as four categories where our model struggles in comparison to the state-of-the-art MoLo and ST-Adapter. ~\Cref{fig:Class} shows that our model achieves large performance superiority over other methods on the relatively complex actions requiring careful reasoning via learning temporal features for recognition, whilst performing poorly on simple actions that can be recognized primarily based on spatial features.
-Such results are consistent with the previous results that our model excels at recognizing actions involving complex temporal dynamics.
+\textbf{Case Study of the Pros and Cons of \emph{D\texorpdfstring{$^2$}{}ST-Adapter}.} To gain more insights into the strengths and weaknesses of our \emph{D$^2$ST-Adapter}, we select four categories of actions where our method excels at, as well as four categories where our model struggles in comparison to the state-of-the-art MoLo and ST-Adapter.
+Figure~\ref{fig:Class} shows that our model achieves large performance superiority over other methods on the relatively complex actions requiring careful reasoning via learning temporal features for recognition, whilst performing on par with other methods on simple actions that can be recognized primarily based on spatial features.
+Such results are consistent with the conclusion that our model excels at recognizing actions involving complex temporal dynamics.

-\textbf{Benchmarks relying on spatial features.} \Cref{table2} presents the experimental results on the benchmarks relying more on spatial features, including Kinetics, HMDB51 and UCF101.
-Our method still performs best on most of the settings, which manifest the effectiveness and robustness of our method in these scenarios.
-We also observe that the performance improvement by our \emph{D$^2$ST-Adapter} over other method, especially ST-Adapter, is smaller than that on SSv2 datasets.
-It is reasonable since the action recognition in these datasets relies less on the temporal features and thus the disentangled feature encoding of our method yields limited performance gain.

-\textbf{Comparison of efficiency.} We compare the efficiency between our \emph{D$^2$ST-Adapter} and other methods in terms of tunable parameter size and memory usage in ~\Cref{fig:efficiency}.
+\textbf{Comparison of efficiency.} We compare the efficiency between our \emph{D$^2$ST-Adapter} and other methods in terms of tunable parameter size and memory usage in Figure~\ref{fig:efficiency}.
 It shows that the tunable parameter size of both our model and ST-Adapter is significantly smaller than other methods that are based on full fine-tuning, which reveals the advantage of the adapter tuning paradigm over the full fine-tuning paradigm for task adaptation.
-Meanwhile, our method outperforms these full fine-tuning based methods substantially while enjoying much fewer tunable parameters, which validates the superiority of our method.
+Meanwhile, our method outperforms these full fine-tuning based methods substantially with much lower parameter-finetuning overhead, which validates the superiority of our method.

+We further compare our model with other adapter-based methods on efficiency in Table~\ref{table_efficiency2}.
+Our \emph{D$^2$ST-Adapter} performs best while maintaining relatively high efficiency due to the lightweight design of the proposed aDSTA module and the smaller number of inserted adapters (only one per block in our method \vs two or four per block in other adapter-based methods~\cite{ST-Adapter,AIM,DUALPATH}).